Liturgy of the Word

 Can our family compose the intentions for our wedding or funeral?

-Often yes — practices vary by parish.
+Often yes, though practices vary by parish.
 Many celebrants welcome family-composed intentions and review them in advance.
 The intentions should be petitions (asking God for something) rather than thanksgivings or eulogies.

 Why is it called the "Universal" Prayer?